When should I hike the Laugavegur Trek?

 What to wear on the Laugavegur Trail

 It is essential that you wear good quality, preferably Goretex, waterproof hiking boots that have already been broken in.
-Likewise high quality, wool walking socks, to avoid potential blisters.
+Likewise, bring high quality, wool walking socks, to avoid potential blisters.

-A breathable waterproof jacket with a hood, also preferably Gore-Tex, is a necessity and waterproof trousers won’t go amiss either!
+A breathable waterproof jacket with a hood, also preferably Gore-Tex, is a necessity.
+Waterproof trousers won’t go amiss either!

 You will need thermal base layers and from there you can add on extra layers like fleeces and jackets.
 Just make sure nothing is made of cotton.
 Layers are vital for hiking so you can easily add on or take off.
 You want quantity AND quality.

 On route, it is a good idea to wear waterproof trousers, gaiters and a microfleece.
-Also bring a hat, gloves and a buff.
+Also bring a hat, gloves and a buff (neck warmer).